mockoon/mockoon/packages/cli/README.md

 You can access environment variables in your routes' responses by using the [`{{getEnvVar 'VARIABLE_NAME'}}` templating helper](https://mockoon.com/docs/latest/variables/environment-variables/).
 By default, only the environment variables prefixed with `MOCKOON_` are available, for example, `MOCKOON_MY_VARIABLE`.

 You can customize the prefix with the `--env-vars-prefix` flag.
 For example, if you set `--env-vars-prefix CUSTOM_PREFIX_`, you will be able to access the environment variable `CUSTOM_PREFIX_MY_VARIABLE` in your routes' responses.
 To disable the prefix, set it to an empty string: `--env-vars-prefix ''` or `--env-vars-prefix=`.

+#### Disable routes

+You can disable routes at runtime by providing their UUIDs or a keyword present in the route's path (do not include a leading slash).
+You can also disable all the routes present in a folder (including subfolders) by adding a keyword present in a folder name.

+For example, to disable all routes in a folder named `folder1`, and all routes having "users" in their paths, you can use `--disable-routes folder1 users`.

 ### Dockerize command